Azure-Samples/iot-edge-opc-plc/README.md

                                X509Store: 'CurrentUser\UA_MachineDefault'
                                Directory: 'pki\own'
       --tp, --trustedcertstorepath=VALUE
-                             the path of the trusted cert store Default 'pki\trusted'
+                             the path of the trusted cert store.
+                               Default 'pki\trusted'
       --rp, --rejectedcertstorepath=VALUE
-                             the path of the rejected cert store Default 'pki\rejected'
+                             the path of the rejected cert store.
+                               Default 'pki\rejected'
       --ip, --issuercertstorepath=VALUE
-                             the path of the trusted issuer cert store Default 'pki\issuer'
+                             the path of the trusted issuer cert store.
+                               Default 'pki\issuer'
-      --csr                  show data to create a certificate signing request Default 'False'
+      --csr                  show data to create a certificate signing request.
+                               Default 'False'
       --ab, --applicationcertbase64=VALUE
                              update/set this application's certificate with the
-                               certificate passed in as bas64 string
+                               certificate passed in as bas64 string.
       --af, --applicationcertfile=VALUE
                              update/set this application's certificate with the
-                               certificate file specified
+                               certificate file specified.
       --pb, --privatekeybase64=VALUE
                              initial provisioning of the application
-                               certificate (with a PEM or PFX fomat) requires a private key passed in as base64 string --pk, --privatekeyfile=VALUE
+                               certificate (with a PEM or PFX format) requires a private key passed in as base64 string.
+      --pk, --privatekeyfile=VALUE
                              initial provisioning of the application
-                               certificate (with a PEM or PFX fomat) requires a private key passed in as file
+                               certificate (with a PEM or PFX format) requires a private key passed in as file.
       --cp, --certpassword=VALUE
-                             the optional password for the PEM or PFX or the installed application certificate
+                             the optional password for the PEM or PFX or the installed application certificate.
       --tb, --addtrustedcertbase64=VALUE
-                             adds the certificate to the application's trusted cert store passed in as base64 string (comma separated values)
+                             adds the certificate to the application's trusted cert store passed in as base64 string (comma separated values).
       --tf, --addtrustedcertfile=VALUE
-                             adds the certificate file(s) to the application's trusted cert store passed in as base64 string ( multiple comma separated filenames supported)
+                             adds the certificate file(s) to the application's trusted cert store passed in as base64 string ( multiple comma separated filenames supported).
       --ib, --addissuercertbase64=VALUE
                              adds the specified issuer certificate to the application's trusted issuer cert store passed
-                               in as base64 string (comma separated values) --if, --addissuercertfile=VALUE
+                               in as base64 string (comma separated values).
+      --if, --addissuercertfile=VALUE
-                             adds the specified issuer certificate file(s) to the application's trusted issuer cert store ( multiple comma separated filenames supported)
+                             adds the specified issuer certificate file(s) to the application's trusted issuer cert store ( multiple comma separated filenames supported).
       --rb, --updatecrlbase64=VALUE
                              update the CRL passed in as base64 string to the corresponding cert store (trusted or trusted
-                               issuer)
+                               issuer).
       --uc, --updatecrlfile=VALUE
                              update the CRL passed in as file to the corresponding cert store (trusted or trusted
-                               issuer)
+                               issuer).
       --rc, --removecert=VALUE
-                             remove cert(s) with the given thumbprint(s) (comma separated values)
+                             remove cert(s) with the given thumbprint(s) (comma separated values).
       --daa, --disableanonymousauth
                              flag to disable anonymous authentication.
                                Default: False